User Experience

 By the end of this section, you will understand that:

-- User Experience (UX) is Multi-Dimensional: UX encompasses various parameters like actors, objects, contexts, and interfaces.
+- User Experience (UX) is Multi-Dimensional: UX encompasses parameters like actors, objects, contexts, and interfaces.
 Understanding these parameters helps in evaluating how effectively users interact with library systems.

 - Importance of Gathering Data from Diverse Users: UX research must include diverse patron feedback&emdashfrom students to faculty, and from users with disabilities&emdash;ensuring that the user experience is inclusive and addresses the needs of all patrons.